s3-li/Project-Rock-Paper-Scissors/README.md

     • Paper beats rock.
     • Matching objects results in a draw.

-All of this will be played from within a web browser console, and only JavaScript will be required for this program at this stage.
+All of this will be played from within a web browser with the result displayed in the browser developer console.
+As such, and at this stage, only JavaScript will be required for this program.

 ## Plan